wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/rest_api_examples/enabling-rest-to-soap.md

 # Enabling REST to SOAP
-## Example use case

-In this scenario, you expose a SOAP service over REST using an API in the ESB profile.
+This example demonstrates how you can expose a SOAP service over REST using an API in WSO2 Micro Integrator.

 ## Synapse configuration